Year |

 Reference: Keevy, J, Charraud, A-M., and Allgoo, K. 2011.
 National qualifications frameworks developed in Anglo-Saxon and French traditions.
 Considerations for sustainable development in Africa.
 [Paper delivered at the Association for the Development of Education in Africa (ADEA) Triennale on Education and Training in Africa, held at Ouagadougou, Burkina Faso, November 27-December 2, 2011]

-implemented in education systems in Africa already skewed by colonisation and/or other more recent influences should be replaced by an emphasis on learning from the mistakes and successes made in the English and French contexts - the implementation of NQFs based on African values and functions
+Description: A comparative study of National Qualifications Frameworks in six African countries, three Francophone, three Anglophone that includes some recommendations including that the borrowing of foreign NQF models to be implemented in education systems in Africa already skewed by colonisation and/or other more recent influences should be replaced by an emphasis on learning from the mistakes and successes made in the English and French contexts - the implementation of NQFs based on African values and functions within societies would permit more appropriate learning processes for Africa.

 Keywords: NQF, qualifications